jdc72/Hubitat/linked_device_labeler/README.md

 ## Features
 - Bulk updates to the Device Label values of devices to match their labels on the remote hub (i.e. removing " on Hub").
-- Optional appending of strings (e.g. icons, characters) to all device label updates.
+- Optional appending of strings (e.g. icons, characters) to Device Label values.
-- Precise selection of linked devices on which to edit Device Label values.
+- Precise selection of linked devices on which to submit Device Label updates.
 - Visibility (with counts) into all linked devices on the hub (requires "Toggle All" selection of all devices).

 ## Installation